kamalmarhubi/dotfiles-nvim/.local/share/nvim/site/pack/lsp/start/nvim-lspconfig/CONFIG.md

 chmod +x /path/to/elixir-ls/language_server.sh
 ```

 **By default, elixir-ls doesn't have a `cmd` set.** This is because nvim-lspconfig does not make assumptions about your path.
-You must add the following to your init.vim or init.lua to set `cmd` to the absolute path ($HOME and ~ are not expanded) of you unzipped elixir-ls.
+You must add the following to your init.vim or init.lua to set `cmd` to the absolute path ($HOME and ~ are not expanded) of your unzipped elixir-ls.

 ```lua
 require'lspconfig'.elixirls.setup{